-Lead and Copper Rule Lead and Copper Rule The Lead and Copper Rule protects public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
+Lead and Copper Rule

+The Lead and Copper Rule protects public health by minimizing lead and copper levels in drinking water, primarily by reducing water corrosivity.
 Lead and copper enter drinking water mainly from corrosion of lead and copper containing plumbing materials.

-Violation Type Violation Begin Violation End lation End Violation Explanation WATER QUALITY PARAMETER M/R (LCR) 07/01/2020 12/31/2020 We did test our drinking water for the contaminant in period indicated, but the results have yet to be turned in to TCEQ due to a lab error.
+Violation Type Violation Begin Violation End Violation Explanation FOLLOW-UP OR ROUTINE TAP M/R (LCR)) 01/01/2021 We did test our drinking water for the contaminant in period indicated, but the results were not submitted to TCEQ due to a lab error in the submission process.
 Because of this failure, we cannot be sure of the quality of our drinking water during the period indicated.